 Enactment: The Board of Trustees may enact such Bylaws as will not be in conflict to this Code of Regulations or the Articles of Incorporation of this corporation.

-Changes: Changes in the Code of Regulations or the Articles of Incorporation shall require the affirmative vote of two-thirds of the authorized members acting in a meeting of members or by mail legislation.
+Changes: Changes in the Code of Regulations or the Articles of Incorporation shall require the affirmative vote of two-thirds of the members at any Annual Meeting or by mail legislation.

-Reference: References made in the Articles of Incorporation of this corporation and this Code of Regulations to The Laws of Acacia are references to the laws adopted or amended, and compiles or codified, by The Acacia International Fraternity in Conclave and proclaimed by the National President thereof; which fraternity has its principal office in Indianapolis, Indiana.
+Reference: References made in the Articles of Incorporation of this Corporation and this Code of Regulations to The Laws of Acacia are references to the laws adopted or amended, and compiles or codified, by The Acacia Fraternity in Conclave and proclaimed by the National President thereof; which fraternity has its principal office in Indianapolis, Indiana.

 RULE IX